NREL/EnergyPlus/doc/src/docs/EngineeringReference/13f-EncyclopaedicRefs.md

 The controls for determining if the the exhaust fan will operate can be based on a number of factors including: an on/off availability schedule, interaction with system availability managers, minimum zone air temperature control limits and a variable flow fraction schedule.
 When the fan is coupled to the system availability managers then it will operate if either the local availability schedule or the system availability manager’s indicate that the fan should run.
 When the fan is not coupled to the system availability manager, then it only uses the local availability schedule and ignores availability managers.
 If using the flow fraction schedule and the resulting flow is zero, then fan will not run.
 If using the minimum zone temperature limit schedule then the fan will only run if the fan inlet temperature is warmer than the limit.

-The exhaust fan’s interaction with the air system depends on the value, <div img="image7476.txt">\({f_{Bal}}\)</div>, of the schedule for the fraction of the exhaust that is balanced.
+The exhaust fan’s interaction with the air system depends on the value, <span>${f_{Bal}}$</span>, of the schedule for the fraction of the exhaust that is balanced.
 The model tracks the exhaust flows in two ways, balanced and unbalanced.
 Balanced exhaust air flow is considered to have been made up from simple airflow from infiltration, ventilation or zone mixing.
 Unbalanced exhaust air flow is considered to not be balanced by simple air flows and needs to be balanced by the air system operation.
 Both of these types of flow are summed at the zone and whole air system level.
 In a zone, the return air node flow rate is reduced from what it would be with no exhaust by the portion of the zone’s exhaust flow that is unbalanced.
 In an air handler with an outdoor air system, the outdoor air flow rate may be increased so as to be sufficient to provide all the unbalanced exhaust air for all the zones on the air handler (when possible).